NLCaceres/my-portfolio/react-client/README.md

 # My Portfolio in React!

 ## Future Changes
+- React 18 based changes
-- Take advantage of React 18's Suspense library?
+  - Suspense Library?
+  - Typescript?
+  - Vite?
+  - JSX Dot Notation to simplify imports + name clarity?
+    - Ex: `<PostCard.Image> { children } </PostCard.Image>`
+  - Hook Updates
+    - UseAsync likely to get replaced with useSWR thanks to its caching, dedup'ing, pagination and more!
+    - IMPORTANT: BUT a UseViewWidth Hook may be useful to replace the viewWidth prop-drilling via the useContext/provider pattern
+      - MORE IMPORTANT: Could help conditionally shrink Turnstile Widget into compact form for very small mobile devices (<320px)
+- General Design
-- Drop React-Bootstrap and use React Portal to provide modal + a fancier carousel?
+  - Drop React-Bootstrap and use React Portals to provide modal + a fancier carousel?
     - Why?
 Currently, only using a limited number of Bootstrap styled components PLUS gives the chance stand out by avoiding the super common "Bootstrap look" as well as the more recent "Tailwind look"
-- Updating Testing-Library allows testing Hooks
-  - UseAsync likely to get replaced with useSWR thanks to its caching, dedup'ing, pagination and more!
-  - BUT a UseViewWidth Hook may be useful to replace the viewWidth prop-drilling via the useContext/provider pattern
-    - Could help conditionally shrink Turnstile Widget into compact form for very small mobile devices (<320px)
-- Use Typescript?
-- JSX Dot Notation to simplify imports + name clarity
-  - Ex: `<PostCard.Image> { children } </PostCard.Image>`
   - Timeline page - Scroll from project to project perfectly chronologically.
 Transitioning like a path
     - Instead of using card from react-bootstrap, create simple flex-div based container component for text half of Post.
       - Title can be laid out + styled as "h5.mx-2 + div.underline"
       - Material Design with flip animation to switch between smaller image container and flip out into text container on tap for mobile.
         - Condense/shrink, instead, on web to provide overall minimalist aesthetic (minor projects condensed by default, major open by default)
   - RPG-based Homepage to reduce wall of text feeling
+- Changes Coming Soon
   - Validation in Contact Me Form
   - Add Intersectional-Observer Background-Loading image component for use in PostList Cards
     - Base it off new BackgroundLoadImage component
-  - Use CSS 'transition' + 'animation' in both to accomplish smoother changes
     - Could use React-Spring's useInView hook?
   - React-Spring animations may be packable into hooks that can be reused
-  - Currently have the following animations: fadeIn, fadeOut, windup + fling
+    - Currently have the following Spring Animations: fadeIn, fadeOut, windup + fling
+    - Currently have the following Transition Animations: exitLeft+fadeOut with enterRight+fadeIn
+      - "position: absolute" likely should always be used in Transitions since they usually deal with lists

 ## Recent Changes
 - Upgraded to React 18!
   - All Components now Functional + Hook based.
 No longer Class based!
+    - Easily able to test hooks now thanks to renderHook from testing-library/react
   - React Router 6
-- Handle Railway changes
 - Bootstrap 5 + React-Bootstrap 2 migration
   - Use more CSS Modules when possible to reduce the # of times props.viewWidth is prop drilled
     - Fixes NavBar being oversized on very small mobile devices!